Telehealth Therapy FAQs – Common Questions About Online PsychologY

 A GP Referral acts as a cover letter from your GP.
 It explains why you’re being referred, what type of Mental Health Care Plan you are on (Initial or Review) and the number of sessions you are eligible for (6 or 4).
 A referral also includes your GPs details, their provider number and their signature.
 Your Mental Health Care Plan isn’t valid without a referral.

 A Mental Health Care Plan (MHCP) is a more structured document with specific sections for your GP to fill out regarding your circumstances and medical history.
 It needs to specify a Medicare item number as this will tell your Psychologist whether it is your initial plan or a review.
-It should also be signed and dated by your GP.The following information is required on your referral in order for it to be accepted by Common Ground Therapy.
+It should also be signed and dated by your GP.

 Initial MHCP:

-Your GPs Provider Number, address, phone number, full name and signature.
+Your GPs provider number, address, phone number, full name and signature.

 Your full name and date of birth.